Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Conclusions

 In applications, it may be necessary to consider fractional order SPDEs depending on the smoothness of the physical random field analysed.
 The numerical solution of fractional partial differential equations has been intensely studied recently, and various approximation techniques are available.
 In this paper, we used the rational series expansion of the fractional operator.
-Owing to the nonlocality of the fractional operator, the resulting precision matrix is typically dense.
+Owing to the nonlocality of the fractional operator, the resulting precision matrices are typically dense.
 It is, however, possible to reformulate GP regression so that it is still sufficient to perform only sparse matrix operations.
 This reformulation is accomplished by introducing an auxiliary random field.
-Our statFEM observation model assumed in this paper does not allow this reformulation, so we consider only non-fractional SPDEs for statFEM.
-Nevertheless, it is possible to postulate an observation model, assuming only epistemic uncertainties, which requires only sparse matrix operations.
+The statFEM observation model assumed in this paper does not allow this reformulation, so that we considered for statFEM only non-fractional SPDEs.
+Nevertheless, it is possible to postulate an alternative observation model without a discrepancy term by assuming only epistemic uncertainties in terms of the choice of the model, which requires only sparse matrix operations.